-Mitchell, a Republican, was the representative for New York's 8th congressional district from 1895 to 1899.
+Mitchell was the representative for New York’s 8th congressional district and was a Republican.
+He served from 1895 to 1899.

 From Jun 1896 to Mar 1899, Mitchell missed 96 of 269 roll call votes, which is 35.7%.
 This is on par with the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.

 |Dec 1896-Mar 1897||62||8||12.9%||4th|

 |Dec 1898-Mar 1899||37||15||40.5%||61st|